iWECHAMPIONSi/JNSQ-OPM-Compatibility-Pack/README.md

 # JNSQ-OPM-Compatibility-Pack

-# NOTE, THIS DOES ABSOLUTELY NOTHING EXCEPT MAKE EELOO COMPATIBLE, IT DOES NOT RESCALE THE PLANETS, CURRENTLY WORKING ON PATCH TO FIX THIS

 For those who think JNSQ, GEP, and GPP together aren't enough planets

 This allows for compatibility between JNSQ and OPM